SiliconLabs/pybgapi-examples/README.md

 ## Examples

-All examples in this repo reproduce the behavior of existing C examples from the GSDK.
+Most of the examples in this repo reproduce the behavior of existing C examples from the GSDK.
 The examples can be tested together with the [EFR Connect](https://www.silabs.com/developers/efr-connect-mobile-app) mobile app.
 See the documentation of the original C examples to get more information.